AaltoSciComp/scicomp-docs/scicomp/jupyter-pitfalls.rst

 ------------------------------------------

 This is a bit of an obscure one: people always say that notebooks are good for reproducibility.
-But they also allow you to run cells in different orders, delete cells after it has run, change code after you run it, and so on.
-And the whole point of notebooks is to be able to re-edit and re-run.
+But they also allow you to *run cells in different orders, delete cells after it has run, change code after you run it*, and so on.
+And this is the whole point of notebooks.
 So it's very easy to get into a state where you have variables defined which aren't in your current code and you don't remember how you got them.
 Since old output is saved, you might not realize this until it's too late.

+Solutions:

-Solution: Use "Restart and run all" liberally.
-Unless you do, you can't be sure that your code will make your output.
-So do that when needed.
-(But wait... part of the point of notebooks is that you can keep data in memory because it might take a while to calculate... so "Restart and run all" defeats the purpose of that, so... balance it out.)
+- Use "Restart and run all" liberally.
+Unless you do, you can't be sure that your code will reproduce your output.
+- But wait... part of the point of notebooks is that you can keep data in memory instead of recalculating each time you run.
+"Restart and run all" defeats the purpose of that, so... balance it out.)
+- Design for modularity and clean interfaces, even within a notebook.
+  Don't make a mess.